Pierresole/NuclearDataSampler/README.md

 ## Introduction: UQ in Particle Transport Physics

-Uncertainty Quantification (UQ) in particle transport typically involves answering the question: “How do the uncertainties in nuclear cross sections, resonance parameters, and other fundamental data propagate to engineering or physics parameters of interest (e.g., reaction rates, keff in reactor calculations, neutron flux spectrum)?”
+Uncertainty Quantification (UQ) in particle transport typically involves answering the question: “How do the uncertainties in nuclear cross sections, resonance parameters, and other fundamental data propagate to engineering or physics parameters of interest (e.g., reaction rates, keff in reactor calculations, neutron and neutrinos flux spectrum)?”

 Two common strategies to address this question are:
 1. **Sensitivity-based approaches**: Perturb the inputs systematically using partial derivatives or adjoint solutions to infer the output uncertainties.
 These methods often rely on linear approximations and can have difficulties with strongly non-linear or resonance-dominated processes.